paroma/paroma.github.io/index.md

 #### Teaching
 At UC Berkeley, I was a teaching assistant for the first offering of [EE16A: Designing Information Devices and Systems](https://inst.eecs.berkeley.edu/~ee16a/) and helped develop course material for the class as well.
 I was also a teaching assistant for EE20: Structure and Interpretation of Signals and Systems.

+#### In the Past
+Previously, I worked on problems related to computational imaging.
+As an undergraduate at UC Berkeley, I studied phase retrieval via partial coherence illumination and digital holography in Prof. Laura Waller's [Computational Imaging Lab](http://www.laurawaller.com/).
+I also rotated with Prof. Gordon Wetzstein’s [Computational Imaging Group](http://www.computationalimaging.org) and looked at solving 3D deconvolution problems more efficiently.